grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 most objects.

-This might seem like a trivial saving, but according to [PEP 380,](https://www.python.org/dev/peps/pep-0380/) it can amount to something substantial.
+This might seem like a trivial saving, but according to [PEP 380,](https://www.python.org/dev/peps/pep-0380/) it often amounts to something substantial.

 Now that we have seen how `yield from` works, let's see how it addresses the points raised at the beginning of the post.